MeltedMagic/Codeprinter/README.md

 # Codeprinter
-Terminal application to convert code files to .tex files
+Terminal application to convert code files to .tex files.
+Output is a new directory named 'latex' with each code-file corresponding to a subdirectory.
+Each subdirectory has a `.tex` file since compiling such files produces a number of auxillary files.

 ## Requirements
 * `pdflatex`